Gingko biloba is commonly called “The Maidenhair Tree”, its foliage shaped like a giant replica of the Maidenhair fern.

 Despite its narrow spread in youth, this is not a tree for restricted areas unless using a selected dwarf cultivar.
 Eventually it grows to very large proportions.
 See other cultivars at the end of this page.

-As mentioned, it is a tree for a city street; as sentries to a driveway, or grouped as well as single specimens in a large yard.
-Within a large garden, or at the verge of a wooded area (remember it needs sun).
-Beside a stream or pond, underplanted with Kerria shrubs for an outstanding golden autumn show.
+As mentioned, it is a tree for a city street; as sentries to a driveway, grouped or as single specimens in a large yard.
+Used within a large garden, or at the verge of a wooded area (remember it needs sun) these are excellent landscape trees.
+Imagine the strong yellow, shimmering, foliage beside a stream or pond, underplanted with Kerria shrubs for an outstanding golden autumn show.
+Kerria leaves also turn a bright yellow hue, though they are mainly planted for their springtime flowers of that hue.

-It is a slow-growing tree and likely will take at least 50 years to develop to its full mature height and spread.fun facts
+It is a slow-growing tree and likely will take at least 50 years to develop to its full mature height and spread.

 - The Ginkgo is a living fossil